- Off road parking

 Two bedrooms: 1 x mezzanine king-size double, 1 x ground floor twin.
 Ground floor shower room with shower, basin and WC.
 Fitted kitchen with dining area.
 Sitting room with woodburner.

 Eco-friendly biomass system with woodburner in sitting room.
 Electric double oven and hob, microwave, fridge/freezer, washing machine, dishwasher, flat screen TV with Freeview, DVD, WiFi.
 Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
-Private gravelled seating area with garden furniture overlooking lawns and ornamental pond.
+Shared grounds with allocated gravelled seating area with garden furniture overlooking lawns and ornamental pond.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop and pub 2 miles.
 Note: Children must be supervised near the pond.

 - Last minute